Clarence Day Sr.: Madam, I am the character of my home.

-Clarence Day, Sr. (Powell) is a New York City stockbroker, married to the lively but slightly scatterbrained Vinnie (Dunne).
+Clarence Day Sr. (Powell) is a Wall Street stockbroker, married to the lively but slightly scatterbrained Vinnie (Dunne).
 They live on Madison Avenue with their four sons, who range from the college-age Clarence Jr. to five-year-old Harlan.
-Although Clarence Day tries to keep his household as neatly ordered as his office, the activities of his family frequently thwart this goal.
-Though affluent, he insists on keeping a tight budget (cabs and charge accounts both come in as objects of his ire), while Vinnie sees nothing wrong with spending some of the money they have on dining out and pretty decorations.
+Although Clarence Sr. strives to keep his household as neatly ordered as his office, the activities of his family frequently thwart him in this goal.
+Though affluent, he insists on keeping a tight budget (taxicabs and charge accounts both come in as objects of his ire), while Vinnie sees nothing wrong with spending some of the money they have on dining out and pretty decorations.

 The plot follows the typical ridiculous doings of the Day family, from Clarence Sr.'s outrage over the visit of Vinnie's cousin and her young friend Mary, John's dodgy job selling "medicine," and Whitney's attempts to learn his catechism.
 The latter half of the film follows Vinnie falling ill and her husband's reaction to it, and her reaction to his dismissal of baptism.

 Elizabeth Taylor, starting to make the transition to more adult roles, plays Mary, who becomes Clarence Jr.'s love interest.

 Due to a clerical error, the film entered the Public Domain in 1975.